Course: Health and Safety | Last Updates: 12th October 2015

-A study (PDF) of agricultural trailer braking showed that most trailers failed to meet basic safety requirements.
+A recent study (PDF) of agricultural trailer braking showed that most trailers failed to meet basic safety requirements.

 The research report, jointly funded by HSE, DfT and industry, examined a range of in-service trailers and trailed equipment to identify their braking performance, which was tested again after carrying out a service and adjustment.